malkaviano/coc-model/README.md

 - Where specified by the book for the player to choose or roll, the software will make a random choice;

 Exceptions:
-- Age rule for Physical characteristics is so bad I'm going to change it (not because tech, but because it makes no sense);
 - New Age rule (round down, following the system philosophy):
   - Age 80 - 45% of the current value of STR, CON and DEX
   - Age 70 - 65% of the current value of STR, CON and DEX
   - Age 60 - 85% of the current value of STR, CON and DEX
   - Age 50 - 90% of the current value of STR, CON and DEX
   - Age 40 - 95% of the current value of STR, CON and DEX

 - New Age rule for EDU improvement (for reasons).
 Cannot go above 99 remains:
   - Age 80's: +5D10